Building Resilience: 7 Tips to Help You Access Your Inner Strength

 The significance of rest and relaxation can’t be emphasized enough.
 When we hone in on what kind and how much regular rest and self-care we need, and give it to ourselves, there is less resilience required in the first place.
 Sure, situations in life can be tough, but they feel, appear, and are less tough when it is our well-rested self that experiences them.
 Without rest, resilience can be quite hard to come by.
 So, if resilient is what you want to be, let the most important thing you do each day be to practice some form of rest and relaxation.

-Sleep in, take time to sit and read while you drink your morning cup of tea or coffee, take breaks during the school or work day, go for a walk, take a conscious breath, put away your phone, spend ten extra minutes cuddling with your partner or enjoy an extended hug with a friend, take a few more conscious breaths, read a few pages of a book, skip your daily workout, go to bed earlier, take a day off.
+Sleep in, take time to sit and read while you drink your morning cup of tea or coffee, take breaks during the school or work day, go for a walk, take a conscious breath, put away your phone, spend ten extra minutes cuddling with your partner or enjoy an extended hug with a friend, take a few more conscious breaths, read a few pages of a book, go to bed earlier, take a day off.
 Whatever version of rest and self-care resonates most with you right now, do it.
 Because emotional resilience can seem so difficult to come by sometimes; yet it’s so much easier when approached after a walk, a breath, a rest, or a break from the typical hustle and bustle of life’s activities.

 4. Nurture your close relationships.